Attention, Please! Adversarial Defense via Activation Rectification and Preservation: Introduction

-This study falls into the adversarial training group and attempts to address the above factors to improve the defense performance.
-Visual attention has been used to explain which region of image is responsible for the network's decision~\cite{zeiler2014visualizing}.
-Through data analysis, we observed some correlations between visual attention and adversarial attack.
-Fig.~\ref{fig:1} shows two example images from CIFAR-10.
-The attention map of original images and the corresponding adversarial images are illustrated for comparison.
-Quick observations include: (1) By comparing the attention maps of the two original images, we found that the upper image relies on the fractional object region for prediction and turns out vulnerable to the adversarial attack (``trashcan''$\rightarrow$``coffeepot'').
-While, the lower image has a more complete and accurate region of interest and retains the predicted label.
-(2) By examining the change of attention map from original to adversarial images, we found that successful adversarial attack tends to deviate and scatter the attention area.
-The distraction of visual attention makes the prediction focusing on incomplete and wrong regions.
+This study falls into the adversarial training group and attempts to address the above two factors to improve defense performance.
+Visual attention\footnote{In this paper, we define the activation map as visual attention.} has been used to explain which region of the image is responsible for the network's decision~\cite{zeiler2014visualizing}.
+Through data analysis in Sec.~\ref{section2}, we observed significant correlations between visual attention and adversarial attack.
+Fig.~\ref{fig:1} shows two example images from ImageNet2012.
+The activation map of the original images and the corresponding FGSM-created adversarial images toward the true labels are illustrated for comparison.
+Quick observations include: (1) By comparing the activation maps of the two original images, we found that the upper image relies on the fractional object region for prediction and turns out vulnerable to the adversarial attack (``trashcan''$\rightarrow$``coffeepot'').
+The lower image has a more complete and accurate region of interest and thus retains the predicted label.
+(2) By examining the change of activation map from original to adversarial images, we found that a successful adversarial attack tends to deviate and scatter the attention area.
+The distraction of visual attention makes the prediction focus on incomplete and wrong regions.

+These attention-oriented observations inspired us to design an adversarial defense solution by rectifying and preserving visual attention.
+The proposed Attention-based Adversarial Defense (AAD) framework consists of two components (as illustrated in Fig.~\ref{fig:4}): (1) attention rectification, to complete and correct the prediction of original images focusing on the actual object of interest; (2) attention preservation, to align the visual attention area between adversarial and original images with alleviating the feature divergence.
+The main contributions of this study are three-fold: